nuxencs/seasonpackarr/README.md

 seasonpackarr gen-token
 ```

-After you've set the API token in your config, you'll need to either include it in the `Host` field or pass it
+After you've set the API token in your config, you'll need to either include it in the `Endpoint` field or pass it
-along in the `Headers` of your autobrr request; if not, the request will be rejected.
-I recommend using headers to pass
+along in the `HTTP Request Headers` of your autobrr request; if not, the request will be rejected.
+I recommend using
-the API token, but I'll explain both options here.
+headers to pass the API token, but I'll explain both options here.

-1. **Header**: Edit the `Headers` field and replace `api_token` with the token you set in your config.
+1. **Header**: Edit the `HTTP Request Headers` field and replace `api_token` with the token you set in your config.
     ```
     X-API-Token=api_token
     ```
-2. **Query Parameter**: Append `?apikey=api_token` at the end of your `Host` field and replace `api_token` with the
+2. **Query Parameter**: Append `?apikey=api_token` at the end of your `Endpoint` field and replace `api_token` with the
    token you've set in your config.
     ```
     http://host:port/api/pack?apikey=api_token